An illustration of two bubbles, representing task automation.

 Now that you know more about task automation, you’re ready to get started!
 You can follow these four simple steps to set yourself, and your team, up for success.

 1. Identify tasks to automate.
 Remember, you want to automate simple, repetitive tasks that occur frequently to free up time and resources.
-If something is high-priority or requires teamwork or critical thinking, it shouldn’t be automated.
+Overly complex tasks that are high-priority or require teamwork or critical thinking shouldn’t be automated.

 2. Find an appropriate automation tool.
 Research your options and collect feedback from your team on what would best serve their needs.
 Ask what gaps need to be filled and find a tool that will effectively assist in getting work done.